SV Stuttgarter

 Bundesliga was introduced to German football in 1963.
 Kickers were placed in

-Bundesliga was introduced in 1974, with Regionalliga Süd forming part of it.
+Bundesliga was introduced in 1974, with the Regionalliga Süd forming part of it.

-their Waldau Stadion to the the Neckarstadion home of rivals VfB, leading to a
+their Waldau Stadion to the Neckarstadion home of rivals VfB, leading to a

-cheered by the debut of a young Jürgen Klinsmann who spent three years at the
+drop in attendances.
+Fans were cheered by the debut of a young Jürgen Klinsmann, who spent three years at the club.

 following season was threatened by relegation until the appointment of new

-coach Horst Buhtz in the winter break, as he led the side up the table.
+coach Horst Buhtz during the winter break, as he led the side up the table.
+The DFB

 over Tennis Borussia Berlin, Borussia Neunkirchen, Hannover 96, Eintracht